ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       - 'ecdh_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

-   The format of 'key' defined above is consistent with every signature algorithm and ECDH algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} of this document describes how the format of the 'key' parameter can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+   The format of 'key' defined above is consistent with every signature algorithm and ECDH algorithm currently considered in {{RFC9053}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs-key}} of this document describes how the format of the 'key' parameter can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 Furthermore, the following applies.

 * The 'exi' parameter MUST be present.

-* The 'ace_groupcomm_profile' parameter MUST be present and has value coap_group_oscore_app (PROFILE_TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this document.
+* The 'ace_groupcomm_profile' parameter MUST be present and has value coap_group_oscore_app (PROFILE_TBD), which is registered in {{ssec-iana-groupcomm-profile-registry}} of this document.

-* The 'creds' parameter, if present, includes the authentication credentials requested by the joining node by means of the 'get_creds' parameter in the Join Request.
+* The 'creds' parameter, if present, specifies the authentication credentials requested by the joining node by means of the 'get_creds' parameter that was specified in the Join Request.

-   If the joining node has asked for the authentication credentials of all the group members, i.e., 'get_creds' had value the CBOR simple value `null` (0xf6) in the Join Request, then the Group Manager provides only the authentication credentials of the group members that are relevant to the joining node.
-That is, in such a case, 'creds' includes only: i) the authentication credentials of the responders currently in the OSCORE group, in case the joining node is configured (also) as requester; and ii) the authentication credentials of the requesters currently in the OSCORE group, in case the joining node is configured (also) as responder or monitor.
+  If the joining node has asked for the authentication credentials of all the group members, i.e., the 'get_creds' parameter in the Join Request had value the CBOR Simple Value `null` (0xf6), then the Group Manager provides only the authentication credentials of the group members that are relevant to the joining node.
+That is, in such a case, the 'creds' parameter specifies only: i) the authentication credentials of the responders currently in the OSCORE group, in case the joining node is configured (also) as requester; and ii) the authentication credentials of the requesters currently in the OSCORE group, in case the joining node is configured (also) as responder or monitor.

-* The 'peer_identifiers' parameter, if present, includes the OSCORE Sender ID of each group member whose authentication credential is specified in the 'creds' parameter.
+* The 'peer_identifiers' parameter, if present, specifies the OSCORE Sender ID of each group member whose authentication credential is specified in the 'creds' parameter.
 That is, a group member's Sender ID is used as identifier for that group member (REQ25).

 * The 'group_policies' parameter SHOULD be present, and SHOULD include the following elements:

-   * "Key Update Check Interval" defined in {{Section 4.3.1 of RFC9594}}, with default value 3600;
+  * "Key Update Check Interval" (see {{Section 4.3.1 of RFC9594}}), with default value 3600;

-   * "Expiration Delta" defined in {{Section 4.3.1 of RFC9594}}, with default value 0.
+  * "Expiration Delta" (see {{Section 4.3.1 of RFC9594}}), with default value 0.

 * The 'kdc_cred' parameter MUST be present, specifying the Group Manager's authentication credential in its original binary representation (REQ8).
 The Group Manager's authentication credential MUST be in the format used in the OSCORE group.
 Also, the authentication credential as well as the included public key MUST be compatible with the signature or ECDH algorithm, and with possible associated parameters used in the OSCORE group.